-Find out more about how we deal with unauthorised encampments in Bournemouth
+Find out more about how we deal with unauthorised encampments.

-No one is allowed to set up an encampment on public land in Bournemouth without permission.
-If you see people using caravans / motor homes in any of our parks, gardens or nature reserves you should report it to us at once.
+No one is allowed to set up an encampment on public land in the Bournemouth, Christchurch and Poole area without permission.
+If you see people using caravans / motor homes in any of our parks, gardens or nature reserves you should report it to us at once

 Frequently asked questions